dreamineering/business-administration/docs/roles/frontdesk-sales/README.md

 ## Communications and Personal Interactions

-Have a strong customer service orientation and be able to communicate effectively with members and guests, prospective clients, vendors, and the franchised location’s management and team.
+Have a strong customer service orientation and be able to communicate effectively with members and guests, prospective clients, vendors, and the management and team.
 Maintain client confidentiality.
-Massage Envy Franchising, LLC (“MEF”) is a national franchisor of independently owned and operated franchised locations.
-Each individual franchised location, not MEF or any of its affiliates, is the sole employer for all positions posted by a franchised location, and each individual franchised location is not acting as an agent for MEF or any of its affiliates.
-Hiring criteria, benefits and compensation are set by each individually owned and operated franchised location and may vary from location to location.

 ## Questions to ask when recruiting for Front Desk positions

+- How did you convert last difficult sale?